Milwaukee brunch guide

 839 W. National Ave., (414) 431-6551

 The National is probably one of the best cafes in this town.
-Offering affordable options for breakfast and lunch daily, they feature classic Milwaukee favorites like a breakfast burrito, French toast, omelet or tofu scramble.
+Offering affordable options for breakfast and lunch daily, it features classic Milwaukee favorites like a breakfast burrito, French toast, omelet or tofu scramble.
 Perfect for everyday eating, they have healthier options, too.
-They also serve fresh, organic juices, Anodyne coffee and Rishi teas.
+It also serves fresh, organic juices and various types of coffee.